How To Remove Hard Water Stains in Your Bathroom

 Vinegar works well against pretty much any type of hard water buildup.
 The reason for this is the acetic acid that acts as a solvent to get rid of the mineral deposits.
 Vinegar is corrosion-resistant and also light on your wallet.

 Vinegar is strictly a temporary cure to a larger problem that will continue to return.
-The only way to get rid of these stains for good is to consider a water softener.
-Likewise, some stains that may seem like hard water could be mineral buildup from other factors, such as low pH or iron.
-Get your water tested for FREE by Culligan today to find out what’s in your water, and what you can do to ultimately solve your stained bathroom fixtures for good!
+The only way to get rid of these stains for good is to consider a [dealer-url page=”product-water-softener”] water softener. [/dealer-url] Likewise, some stains that may seem like hard water could be mineral buildup from other factors, such as low pH or iron.
+Get [dealer-url page=”free-in-home-water-test”] your water tested for FREE by Culligan today [/dealer-url] to find out what’s in your water, and what you can do to ultimately solve your stained bathroom fixtures for good!